Monochromatic globular clusters as a critical test of formation models for the dark matter deficient galaxies NGC1052-DF2 and NGC1052-DF4: Discussion

 The globular clusters in DF2 and DF4 are different from those in Virgo galaxies; as detailed in \S\,4 they are brighter, bluer, and have a much smaller scatter.
 DF2 and DF4 are ultra-diffuse galaxies \citep{dokkum:15udgs} and at least two other UDGs also have very homogeneous globular cluster populations, NGC\,5846-UDG1 \citep{muller:21,danieli:22} and DGSAT\,{\sc i} \citep{janssens:22}.
 In other respects they are different; NGC\,5846-UDG1 has a canonical globular cluster luminosity function, and DGSAT\,{\sc i}'s clusters are significantly redder than those in DF2/DF4.
 A small scatter indicates synchronized formation in a dense, homogeneous medium and it may arise generically in any formation scenario that results in the extreme (factor of $10^9$) density contrast between the globular clusters and the galaxy light that is seen in UDGs \citep[see, e.g.,][]{dokkum:18b,trujillogomez:21}.
 Specifically, intense feedback from the formation of the globular clusters may have caused the galaxies to expand and turn into UDGs \citep{trujillogomez:21,danieli:22}.
 Further deep HST or JWST studies of globular clusters in UDGs in various environments are needed to investigate this further.

 Our analysis focuses on the brightest clusters as these have the smallest uncertainties. \citet{shen:21a} showed that the globular cluster luminosity function in DF2 and DF4 can be modeled as a combination of a bright peak of overluminous clusters plus a ``normal'' luminosity function with a normalization and mean that are typical for the galaxies' luminosities.
 In this context it is interesting that the clusters with $M_{606}>-8.6$ are somewhat redder than the brighter ones, with $\langle V_{606}-I_{814}\rangle=0.400\pm 0.011$.
-Perhaps the faint clusters formed together with the diffuse light, with a higher mean metallicity than the brighter ones.\footnote{\cite{lee:21} predict the opposite trend, with the brighter clusters having a higher metallicty.} The observed scatter is also higher for the faint clusters at $\sigma_{606-814}=0.034 \pm 0.008$, although this can be explained by a combination of measurement errors ($0.028$) and stochastic sampling ($0.016$).
+Perhaps the faint clusters formed together with the diffuse light, with a higher mean metallicity than the brighter ones.\footnote{\cite{lee:21} predict the opposite trend, with the brighter clusters having a higher metallicty. {We also note that the Lee et al.\ simulations produce a much larger number of low mass clusters than are observed in DF2 and DF4.}} The observed scatter is also higher for the faint clusters at $\sigma_{606-814}=0.034 \pm 0.008$, although this can be explained by a combination of measurement errors ($0.028$) and stochastic sampling ($0.016$).
 Extremely deep spectroscopy may shed more might on these questions.

 Further tests of the bullet model are possible.
 The most straightforward next step is probably obtaining radial velocities and line-of-sight distances of other galaxies along the trail, as the bullet model predicts that these follow a regular sequence (with some contamination from unrelated objects).
 Dynamical mass measurements of other trail galaxies will also be highly constraining, and interesting in a broader context as bullet dwarf events can, in principle, constrain the self-interaction cross section of dark matter.
 Modeling of the bullet cluster has provided an upper limit \citep{randall:08}, but as self-interacting dark matter was introduced to explain the ``cored'' dark matter density profiles of low mass galaxies \citep{spergel:00} it is important to measure the cross section on those scales \citep{tulin:18}.